Rathandev0205/python_mini_projects/README.md

 # python_mini_projects
-you can find the mini projects in master brach
+you can find the mini projects in master branch